9781459823587_interior Enlarge Cover

 About the Authors

 Jane Heinrichs is a children's book writer and illustrator.
 She is the author/illustrator of the hybrid graphic novel Every Home Needs An Elephant.
 Jane starts her day at a clear desk with her huge sketchbook (for books) and her tiny sketchbook (for daily drawings) but usually ends up sitting on the floor, surrounded by a collection of paints, pencils and papers.
-She lives in the UK with her family.
+Jane lives in the United Kingdom with her family.

 Recommended Age, Grade, and Reading Levels